OfficeDev/office-js-docs-pr/docs/tutorials/migrate-vsto-to-office-add-in-shared-code-library-tutorial.md

 ## Conclusion

-In this tutorial you learned how to create an Office Add-in that uses shared code with the original VSTO add-in.
+In this tutorial, you learned how to create an Office Add-in that uses shared code with the original VSTO add-in.
 You learned how to maintain both VSTO code for Office on Windows, and an Office Add-in for Office on other platforms.
 You refactored VSTO C# code into a shared library and deployed it to an Azure App Service.
-You created an Office Add-in that uses the shared library so that you don't have to rewrite the code in JavaScript.
+You created an Office Add-in that uses the shared library, so that you don't have to rewrite the code in JavaScript.